Will Fiberglass Insulation Burn? Fire Safety Facts

 will fiberglass insulation burn

 Fiberglass insulation exhibits inherent fire-resistant characteristics due to its glass-based composition.
 The material’s fire performance stems from its inorganic components which resist combustion.
+However, it is crucial to install fire barriers in conjunction with fiberglass insulation to comply with local building codes and ensure overall safety.

 Maximum Temperature Tolerance